bSchnepp/Feral/README.md

 Our goals are intended to be achieved by careful construction and design of the kernel, such that the kernel naturally allows for various things to help usermode applications improve performance.

-In particular, Feral is built with a client-server model for most tasks, and is built in layers and components.
-This is to facilitate packaging and organization of the kernel such that it would be simple to create a unikernel based upon Feral, and only link in the absolute necessary parts as well as one static user mode (or several) applications to achieve a meaningful task.
+Feral is best described as being designed with a client-server model in mind for every task.
+Each component is built in layers and groups, and to communicate between them naturally requires interacting with an object manager to facilitate any interaction.
+A client typically sends a buffer to a server for the server to fill out, then returns.
+This design allows portions of the kernel to be ripped out without fear of damaging the integrity of the rest of the system, as well-written drivers will simply error out or find an alternative if a given module is missing from the kernel.
+This may also allow easier construction of unikernels based on Feral, as unneeded components can simply be removed.
 This potentially could have a use in single-tasking embedded systems in a single-user mode, such that we can strip away much of the kernel while retaining satisfactory functionality.

-Feral introduces the idea of a command queue, in which certain system calls are queue-based, allowing for a page of memory to be written with a number of commands, and the kernel executes them sequentially without being interrupted to return to usermode without a reason to: this is intended to provide some form of 'inertia' between usermode and kernel-mode, such that a context switch is avoided and thus improving performance.
+Feral will introduce the idea of a command queue, in which certain system calls are queue-based, allowing for a page of memory to be written with a number of commands, and the kernel executes them sequentially without being interrupted to return to usermode without a reason to: this is intended to provide some form of 'inertia' between usermode and kernel-mode, such that a context switch is avoided and thus improving performance.
 Those familiar with graphics programming are likely familiar with a similar concept.